 Join our GM i-THRIVE Community of Practice to keep up to date with all things i-THRIVE.

 I’ll leave you with this finest of musical treats: ‘Cod Liver Oil and the Orange Juice’ by Hamish Imlach, an Indian-born Glaswegian.
-His take on the American gospel standard “Virgin Mary Had a Little Baby” (written by Ron Clark and Carl MacDougall) is the obvious choice for this post, firstly; for the vividness of Hamish’s rendition, set in Glasgow; secondly because it was most requested song on British Forces Radio; and thirdly, because it was also banned by the BBC, where it was assumed to be full of double meanings.
+His take on the American gospel standard “Virgin Mary Had a Little Baby” (written by Ron Clark and Carl MacDougall) was an obvious choice to me; firstly, for the vividness of Hamish’s rendition, set in Glasgow, secondly because it was most requested song on British Forces Radio, and thirdly, because it was also banned by the BBC, where it was assumed to be full of double meanings.